 Macroeconomically speaking, reshoring also benefits a nation’s growth.
 The National Association of Manufacturers (NAM) research shows that manufacturing outscores other sectors with the highest multiplier effect to the economy at 2.79x.
-However, reshoring businesses cannot rely on outdated business models that served them for the past three decades.
-Greenfield automation that incorporates the right talents is the way to build facilities that are responsive to customer demands.
+However, reshoring businesses cannot rely on outdated business models that have served them for the past three decades.
+Greenfield automation that incorporates the right talents is the way to build facilities responsive to customer demands.

 Okay, I know I have to automate and hire the right talents, but at what cost?
 What is the ROI?

 For many decades, return on investment, or ROI, has been the guiding principle when evaluating major automation projects.
 The ROI formula calculates the gain on investment compared to the initial cost of purchase (capital expenditure).
 Essentially, it indicates the profit amount a company would make from each dollar it spends on purchasing or installing a piece of equipment or an automation system.